skhasibo/skhasibo.github.io/_pages/cv.md

   <ul>{% for post in site.teaching reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and Leadership
 ======
-* Currently signed in to 43 different slack teams
+* [Example: Peer reviewer for scientific journals]
+* [Example: Seminar coordinator for the research group]